Union seeks court order against Sibanye-Stillwater lock-out | Business

 Union seeks court order against Sibanye-Stillwater lock-out

 "Solidarity will approach the Labour Court on an urgent basis to obtain an interdict against the lock-out that will be applied to its members at Sibanye-Stillwater," the union said in a statement.
-"This comes after Solidarity members today received a notice informing them that they would be locked out from the workplace despite Solidarity's acceptance of Sibanye-Stillwater's wage offer last week."
+Sibanye said it issued lock-out notices to all union members as the company had been negotiating with a coalition of unions.

+"We are taking this action to bring a resolution to the dispute which will require a majority decision from the coalition members," a Sibanye spokesperson said, adding that the company would defend itself against Solidarity's court action.
 Solidarity deputy general secretary Riaan Visser said Sibanye's lock-out order meant the union's members could go without pay.
-On Tuesday, the company said it would not increase its wage offer, but would take steps to protect employees and company assets in the event of a strike.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)